Webhooks Explained

 Bonus tip: you can test webhooks on the conveniently named Webhooks.site

 Up for more reads?
 I found the original article about webhooks from 2007, written by their creator, John Lindsay, super interesting.
-Or, even better, visit the Mailtrap blog and read all things email!
+You can also visit the Mailtrap blog and read all things email, as well as the Mailtrap YouTube channel to check out videos on related concepts.

 Ivan Djuric, an author at Mailtrap